turingschool/curriculum/tutorials/index.markdown

 * Condensed "Authorization with CanCan", "Structuring Roles" and "Controlling view, controller, and model access" into "Authorization with CanCan"
 * Renamed "Scheduling with Cron" to "Automated Tasks with Cron and Rake"
 * Condensed "Flexible Application Configuration" and "Managing Credentials" into "Credentials and Configuration"
+* Removed "Monitoring Performance" from "Systems Managment" since it is already covered in Performance/Measuring